Corporate Governance Operations

 • These Principles have been amended by the Board of Directors on August 10, 2023.

-• On August 10, 2023, the Board of Directors resolved to change the corporate governance officer due to position adjustment, and appointed Ms. Yu-Li, Su, Assistant Manager of the Financial Dept., as the new corporate governance officer.
-She is a certified accountant and possesses over ten years of experience in the financial department of our company.
-The main duties of this position are to handle of matters relating to Board of Directors meetings and shareholders meetings in compliance with law, preparation of minutes of Board of Directors meetings and shareholders meetings, assistance in onboarding and continuing education of the directors, provision of information required for performance of duties by the directors, assistance to the directors in complying with laws and regulations,assistance in Board performance evaluation and so forth.
+• On August 10, 2023, the Board of Directors of the Company resolved to change the corporate governance officer due to position adjustment of original officer, and appointed Ms. Yu-Li, Su as the new corporate governance officer.
+She is a certified accountant and possesses over ten years of experience in PwC Certified Public Accountants and financial department of our company.
+The main duties of this position are to handle of matters relating to the Board of Directors and shareholders’ meetings in compliance with the law, preparation of minutes of Board of Directors meetings and shareholders meetings, assistance in onboarding and continuing education of the directors, provision of information required for performance of duties by the directors, assistance to the directors in complying with laws and regulations, assistance in Board performance evaluation, reviewing the legitimacy of the independent directors’ qualification, assistance in conducting the process of the directors reshuffle and so forth.

 • Continuing education and training of head of corporate governance in 2023 are as follows: